I am a visual journalist from Bogotá, Colombia, who has been living in the U.S. for the past seven years.

 Awards & Recognition

-- POYi, Multimedia Photographer of the Year, Bronze
+- POYi, Multimedia Photographer of the Year, Bronze for personal portfolio

 - POYi, Multimedia News & Issue Reporting Story, Bronze, "Scars that Shield"